br1ansho3/Info201-Final_Project/README.md

     - What are the appropriate recipes that provide certain amount of nutrition combination?
 What's the proportion of each kind of nutrition for each recipe being selected?
     - How much calories absorbed in terms of the food eaten?
 The amount of consumed calories from the daily calories limited set by user themselves.
     - Given a specific ingredient(s), what recipes can one make?
-(For people who want to change things up but don't know what to make)
+(For people who want to change things up but don't know what to make) and how much calories is contained in this recipe?

 **Technical Description**